tea2code/fantasy-rts/documentation/plugins/VanillaModel/VanillaModel.md

 ### Region

 The region config allows to set the size of the map in x and y direction.
+Additionally it is possible to precalculate several z-levels up and down from the start.
+This allows a better performance because these z-levels will be already existing if accessed.
 Use the following keys to do so:

     region:

+        surface_level: <integer, optional, default 0>

         width: <integer greater 0>
         height: <integer greater 0>

+        precalculate_up: <integer greater/equal 0, optional>
+        precalculate_down: <integer greater/equal 0, optional>